phetsims/density-buoyancy-common/doc/implementation-notes.md

 - **Material.ts**: Defines all mass and fluid materials, including their densities, viscosities, and colors.
 - **MaterialView.ts**: Creates the MaterialViews for the materials defined above and loads all the textures seen in the simulation.
 - **DisplayProperties.ts**: Handles the visibility of multiple UI elements in the sim such as force vectors, depth lines, etc.

+### PhET-iO Considerations

+- Model objects, such as Mass and its subtypes are statically preallocated, this simulation does not use PhetioGroup or PhetioCapsule.
+However the views are dynamically created and destroyed as masses are added and removed from the active part of the model, called `visibleMasses`.
+The dynamic views are not PhET-iO instrumented, so the API has no dynamic parts.
+- The simulation requires `propertyStateHandlerSingleton.registerPhetioOrderDependency`.
+Search for occurrences of that term for more comprehensive documentation.
+- Material was refactored from an immutable type with IO Type support in Density 1.0 to be a mutable Property.
+The simulation still has `MassIO` which encodes many parts of the Mass state.

+### Resetting and `Mass.internalVisibleProperty`

+- Each mass has an `internalVisibleProperty` that is managed by the simulation and is not PhET-iO stateful (but is uniquely determined by upstream quantities that are phet-io instrumented, such as which scene is selected).
+To ensure the correct objects are visible, the `internalVisibleProperty` instances are often reset last during the reset functions.

 ### Additional Comments